major/rhel7stig-sphinx/doc/source/high.rst

 The fips=1 kernel option needs to be added to the kernel command line during system installation so that key generation is done with FIPS-approved algorithms and continuous monitoring tests in place.
 Users should also ensure that the system has plenty of entropy during the installation process by moving the mouse around, or if no mouse is available, ensuring that many keystrokes are typed.
 The recommended amount of keystrokes is 256 and more.
 Less than 256 keystrokes may generate a non-unique key.

-For proper operation of the in-module integrity verification, the prelink has to be disabled.
-This can be done by configuring PRELINKING=no in the "/etc/sysconfig/prelink" configuration file.
-Existing prelinking, if any, should be undone on all system files using the prelink -u -a command.

 Install the dracut-fips package with the following command:

 # yum install dracut-fips